robandrewford/avepoint-churn-exercise/config/docs/06_FABRIC_DEPLOYMENT.md

 # Microsoft Fabric Deployment Guide

-This document maps the DuckDB-based local implementation to Microsoft Fabric for production deployment.
+This document maps local DuckDB implementation to Microsoft Fabric for production deployment, with step-by-step instructions and code examples.

 ## Architecture Translation